Parent and Carer Guidance

 Watch the video below and click here to find out more about how to report your concerns.
 Of course, everything is completely confidential.

-Click the link below to read The FA’s guidance notes for parents/carers on the responsible use of all digital media – which also contains links to external sites such as CEOP (Child Exploitation and Online Protection Centre).
+Download the document below to read The FA’s guidance notes for parents/carers on the responsible use of all digital media – which also contains links to external sites such as CEOP (Child Exploitation and Online Protection Centre).

 Ultimately, we want to make the game as safe and enjoyable as possible for everyone – and that’s where we can all play a part.